 Access to Justice and Human Rights

-With support from the U.S. Department of State’s Bureau of Democracy, Human Rights and Labor, in October 2010, the ABA Rule of Law Initiative (ABA ROLI) launched a regional program in Bulgaria, Macedonia, Romania and Serbia to increase access to justice and support advocacy initiatives among Roma communities.
-As part of this program, ABA ROLI is partnering with local advocacy groups and legal non-governmental organizations (NGOs), including the Bulgarian Institute for Legal Initiatives, the Roma Woman Organization in Macedonia (DAJA), Romani Center for Social Intervention and Studies (or Romani CRISS) in Romania and Novi Sad Humanitarian Center in Serbia.
+With support from the U.S. Department of State’s Bureau of Democracy, Human Rights and Labor, the ABA Rule of Law Initiative (ABA ROLI) successfully implemented a four-year regional program in Bulgaria, Kosovo, Macedonia, Romania and Serbia.
+Implemented from July 2010 to February 2014, the program—Partnership for Roma Protection, Prevention and Promotion—provided legal assistance, legal education and opportunities for cross-border networking and collaboration, and supported public advocacy for Roma communities.
+We worked directly with committed and effective local partners: the Bulgarian Institute for Legal Initiatives (BILI), the Center for Legal Aid and Regional Development (CLARD) in Kosovo, the Roma Women Organization of Macedonia (known as DAJA) in Macedonia, Romani Center for Social Intervention and Studies (CRISS) in Romania and the Novi Sad Humanitarian Center (NSHC) in Serbia.
+We also collaborated with Roma communities, activists and government officials.